 Thanks in large part to tourism, Morocco is developing fast.
 Although at 130th (out of 187) in the UN Development Programme Human Development Index, it still has some way to go.
 (Even if with the five-star hotels, flash sports cars and sprawling villa developments around Marrakech these days, that is sometimes hard to believe; there are clearly some very rich ‘haves’ in Morocco which can mask the plight of the ‘have nots.’)

 Most people in low- and middle-income countries don’t want charity; they want the means to earn a fair wage in a job which gives them some satisfaction and allows them to provide for their family and/or plan for the future.
 Here are three initiatives that you can contribute to if you want to make a difference and help facilitate the change that is needed in Essaouira.
+If you are looking to volunteer or set up your own local non-profit, read this article.

 The High Atlas Foundation